 CLEANING DIAMOND JEWELRY

-Once this time is complete, gently brush the jewelry with a new soft toothbrush (ie not one that has been in your mouth or had toothpaste on it before!) to dislodge any dirt.
-(Make sure to avoid brushing the diamond too vigorously to keep from dislodging the diamond from its setting.
-And don't forget to use the little bristles to get underneath the stone setting where lotion and dirt builds up.)
+3) BRUSH: Gently brush the jewelry with a new soft toothbrush (ie not one that has been in your mouth or had toothpaste on it before!) to dislodge any dirt.
+Make sure to avoid brushing the diamond too vigorously to keep from dislodging the diamond from its setting.
+And don't forget to use the little bristles to get underneath the stone setting where lotion and dirt builds up.

 CLEANING GEMSTONE JEWELRY